8 Best Museums in Estonia That Surprised Me (And Why They’re Worth Visiting)

 If you’re planning your first trip to Estonia, here’s a quick set of experiences, stays, and practical tips to get you started:

-🗝️ Essential experiences:
+🗝️ Unique experiences:

 🏨 Hotel stays worth booking: